PnP may refer to any of the following:

 1. Short for Plug-and-Play.
 PnP is an ability of a computer to detect and configure hardware automatically, without requiring the user to physically configure the hardware with jumpers or dip switches.
 Plug-and-Play was introduced on IBM compatible computers with the release of Microsoft Windows 95.
 Apple Macintosh computers have always supported the ability to automatically detect and install hardware.

-For Plug-and-Play to operate properly on IBM compatible computers the user must have the below features.
+For Plug-and-Play to operate properly on IBM compatible computers the computer must have:

 - BIOS supporting Plug-and-Play.